Postgraduate Diploma in Journalism

 We aim to produce highly competent and multi-skilled professionals who think critically about their work and care about standards.

-The Postgraduate Diploma in Journalism is made up of seven courses.
+The Postgraduate Diploma in Journalism is made up of six courses.
 Together, they are designed to produce graduates who are:

 - High-quality critical thinkers